foxkit-js/eslint-config-foxkit/README.md

 ## Usage with TypeScript

-Set up either JavaScript base config as seen above and then install the following peerDependencies with your package manager of choice:
+Set up JavaScript base configs as seen above and then install the following peerDependencies with your package manager of choice:

 ```bash
 pnpm add --save-dev @typescript-eslint/parser @typescript-eslint/eslint-plugin